 ages 4-10

-$198 weekly per child, $30 membership discount for Spring Break
+$198 weekly per child, $30 discount for members for Spring Break Camp

-$249 weekly per child, 15% discount for members for Summer Break
+$249 weekly per child, $40 discount for members for Summer Break Camp

 I was very impressed by all of the thoughtful features throughout the museum for even the littlest of littles!
 For starters, the museum is well-planned out making it easy to maneuver strollers to and from the exhibits.
 There is also an elevator located in the middle of the museum that is large enough for the whole family – strollers and all!